KushalGupta-07/Real-time-crowd-congestion/README.md

 - `src/components/admin/` — admin portal pages and controls
 - `src/context/VenueContext.jsx` — shared mock venue state and action handlers

-## Deployment

-- This app is designed for static hosting and can be deployed via Google Cloud.
-- Use `npm run build` to create the production build and publish it to your preferred Google Cloud hosting service.

 ## Project Maturity

 - **Adoption**: Early-stage adoption with initial usage of Google services such as Google Cloud for deployment.